Axions as Dark Matter, Dark Energy, and Dark Radiation: Conclusions and Outlook

 \section{Conclusions and Outlook}

+In this proceeding, we have summarized the main cosmological roles of axions and axion-like particles, highlighting a limited set of mechanisms and open problems rather than providing a comprehensive review.
 Axions and axion-like particles remain among the most compelling extensions of the Standard Model, connecting high-energy theory to a wide range of cosmological and astrophysical phenomena.
 Despite the substantial progress made in understanding their production, dynamics, and observational signatures, several key questions remain open.
 The precise contribution of topological defects to the axion relic abundance is still uncertain, with numerical simulations producing divergent predictions for the spectrum and efficiency of axion radiation.
 Resolving these tensions is crucial for identifying the preferred QCD axion mass window and guiding the next generation of DM searches.

 The multi-axion dynamics predicted in string-inspired axiverse scenarios introduce additional complexity, as interactions between multiple light fields can generate correlated signatures across dark sectors.
-Ultralight axions acting as quintessence provide a theoretically attractive framework for dynamical dark energy, yet the allowed field excursions, potential structure, and compatibility with quantum gravity constraints remain active topics of investigation.
+Ultralight axions acting as quintessence provide a theoretically attractive framework for dynamical DE, yet the allowed field excursions, potential structure, and compatibility with quantum gravity constraints remain active topics of investigation.
 Similarly, the possibility that such fields could help alleviate cosmological tensions, such as the $H_0$ discrepancy, requires further study both theoretically and observationally.

 On the experimental front, ongoing and planned searches are rapidly covering large portions of parameter space, but substantial regions, particularly for very low-mass or weakly coupled axions, remain unexplored.
 Continued development of complementary detection strategies, ranging from haloscopes and dielectric stacks to helioscopes, NMR-based detectors, dish antennas, and broadband radio observations, will be essential to provide comprehensive coverage.
-Looking forward, the combination of improved numerical simulations, coordinated experimental campaigns, and next-generation cosmological surveys promises to clarify the role of axions in the Universe and to test their potential as a unified solution to the dark matter and dark energy puzzles.
+Looking forward, the combination of improved numerical simulations, coordinated experimental campaigns, and next-generation cosmological surveys promises to clarify the role of axions in the Universe and to test their potential as a coherent framework addressing the DM and DE problems.